S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 ### Customers and Deliverables

-_Whom does this team (or role keeper) deliver value to, what specifically do they provide and why?_
+_Whom does this team (or role keeper) deliver value to, what specifically do they provide, and why?_

 The purpose of work done by the delegatees is to provide value to their **customers**.
 Customers can include those who are paying money for the deliverables provided, or others from inside of the organization who are dependent on these deliverables to do their work.